tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 You'll definitely need to tune the parameters (#processes, #threads, size of buffer, etc.) or change the pipeline for new tasks and new machines to achieve best performance.

+This tutorial is quite complicated, because you do need these knowledge of hardware & system to run fast on ImageNet-sized dataset.
+However, for small datasets (e.g., several GBs), a proper prefetch should work well enough.

 ## Random Read

 We start from a simple DataFlow: